handsontable/handsontable/docs/content/guides/getting-started/installation.md

 [[toc]]

 Install Handsontable in your preferred way.
-TEST TEST
+TEST TEST TEST

 ::: tip
 To install Handsontable using a framework, see: